PMassicotte/cdoc/README.md

 Colin provided a huge dataset of CDOM and DOC observations.
 I did my best to pre-process these data.
 However, here are some pending questions.

+Graphics of CDOM profils for each dataset can be found on the Dropbox folder under `/graphs/colin`.

 ## Antarctic

 * CDOM was already provided as absorption coefficients.
 No conversion has been done.